Giftbit/Lightrail-API-V2-Docs/docs/accounts.md

 # Accounts and Loyalty Points
 Accounts or Loyalty Point solutions are used when tracking value associated with a customer.
-Typically this is used for integrations where a customer can earn value, such as dollars or credits and we think of this value as an "Account" associated with the customer.
+Typically this is used for integrations where a customer can earn value, such as dollars or credits and we think of this value as an "account" associated with the customer.

 Your customer's account may represent value that can be used during checkout or it may represent points or credits that can be redeemed for in app rewards or promotions.

-Like all other Lightrail value, Accounts are backed by `ValueStores`.
-You’ll need to set up an Account program to establish the default parameters for your customer accounts.
+Like all other Lightrail value, accounts are backed by `ValueStores`.

 ## Getting Started with Accounts
-To get started with Accounts, you first need to create a Program which defines common properties of your Accounts.
+To get started with accounts, you first need to create a `Program` which defines the default parameters for you accounts.

 ### Creating a Program
-The Program will define the basic properties like currency and tags for the accounts (`ValueStores`) that will be created from it.
+The `Program` will define the basic properties like currency for the accounts (`ValueStores`) that will be created from it.
-Below are the required and optional attributes needed for creating an Account or Loyalty Points Program.
+Below are the required and optional attributes needed for creating a `Program` for an account or a loyalty points use-case.

-How to create an Account Program through the API.
+Creating an account `Program`.
 Note, typically Programs are created through the app (coming soon!).

 `POST https://api.lightrail.com/v2/programs`
 ```json